openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 As part of the procurement for a compute cluster, you must specify some storage for the disk on which the instantiated instance runs.
-There are three main approaches to providing this temporary-style storage, and it is important to understand the implications of the choice.storage instance storage solutionsinstances storage solutionscompute nodes instance storage solutions
+There are three main approaches to providing this temporary-style storage, and it is important to understand the implications of the choice.

 They are: